Get to NO to get to YES.

 Tape them to your bathroom mirror and read them before coffee.
 List one: the key metrics that define your success.
 List two: the people who told you it couldn't be done.
 That's all you need — map and fuel.

-Weekly intelligence for healthcare operators navigating the Direct-to-Patient revolution.
+Monthly intelligence for healthcare operators navigating the Direct-to-Patient revolution.
 Published by 36Red LLC.
 Read by people who'd rather know first than know later.

 Teal Health expanded to all 50 states with the only FDA-authorized device for at-home cervical cancer screening — the Teal Wand.
 96% detection rate matching clinician-collected samples.
 94% of participants preferred it.
 HHS requires insurance coverage for self-collection HPV testing by January 2027.